vasily-kartashov/hamlet-core/README.md

 ### To Do:

-* Fix Request/Response sessions ping pong
+* Fix Request/Response sessions ping pong (make sure sessions passing works between Raw, Swoole and React)
-* Swoole authentication + session handling
+* Check cookies for all
-* Support for WebSockets
+* Support for WebSockets (swoole and react)
 * Support for HTTP/2.0
-* Add more unit tests for travis
+* Add more unit tests for Request implementation
 * Support for OAuth server (PHP League)
+* Support for GraphQL
+* Support for Alexa